irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 11.mv (Move)
 Quiz
-How do you rename a file called cat to dog?=
+How do you rename a file called cat to dog?= mv cat dog